blue-marble/gridpath/doc/source/functionality.rst

-Production-cost simulation models, also called unit-commitment and dispatch models, simulate the operations of a specified power system with a high level fidelity -- at a high temporal resolution (e.g. hours to 5-minute segments) and considering the detailed operating characteristics of generators -- but generally over a fairly short period of time (e.g. optimizing a year one day at a time).
+Production-cost simulation models, also called unit-commitment and dispatch models, simulate the operations of a specified power system with a high level of fidelity -- at a high temporal resolution (e.g. hours to 5-minute segments) and considering the detailed operating characteristics of generators -- but generally over a fairly short period of time (e.g. optimizing a year one day at a time).
 These models are adept at optimizing